 We are offered a selection of rooms of our choice.
 We are taken to the first floor where a door within a door opens into a suite that is certainly fit for two princesses.

 ‘Traveling is not knowing what is behind the other side of the door, it can be full of intrigue, it could be full of twists.
 But like every epic journey, it’s the opening of the door that is the surprise, a gift from exotic far-flung lands to treasure close to the heart’

 He then points us to our beautiful room complete with private veranda with sumptuous couch, plush hand embroidered cushions and a beautiful view overlooking the splendid courtyard.
 A tear of excitement and joy wells up in my eyes because this is the very same balcony that the Moroccan ladies welcomed my best friend Moyra and Mohammed when they got married.
 They stood with baskets of rose petals, which they scattered from the balcony when the guests arrived.
 This Riad holds such special memories and now I get to share the treasured time here with my darling sister.
 He graciously offers us a welcome offering of Moroccan fresh mint tea.
 Wendy, already in her flirtatious mode, looks at me and we both giggle simultaneously, “ Two Bombay sapphire gin and tonics please!!”
 Call us philistines but this our moment of joy.

-Riad, Arabian term for garden has many distinct features that make the experience so much more personal.
-Tiled Arabic script from the Qur’an with water features create a sense of calm, colour from the bustling souk.
-Our room, with its luxurious balcony was the perfect way to start our early mornings.
+Riad, the Arabian term for a garden has many distinct features that make the experience so much more personal.
+Tiled Arabic script from the Qur’an with water features create a sense of calm, color from the bustling souk.
+Our room, with its luxurious balcony, was the perfect way to start our early mornings.
 It was the call to prayer as it carries over the wind that makes a visit to this Arabic country rich in culture, a truly magical and spiritual experience.